Who we are:

 Victor's varied musical background allows him to identify a student's strengths and set a unique personalized curriculum.
 An experienced teacher, he encourages the development of skills like improvising, composing, and learning by ear as tools for the student to excel in pursuit of their own personal musical interests.
 He encourages all students to play music they enjoy listening to!

-Through the years of her education, Golzar gave award-winning performances in concerts, recitals, and competitions, and received her Grade 10 Royal Conservatory of Music certificate in piano performance and theory.
+Golzar Karimpour was raised in a musical family and developed a love for music at a very young age.
+She started taking lessons when she was five years old and soon discovered the magic of piano, gaining interest in Classical music.
+Through the years of her education, Golzar gave award-winning performances in concerts, recitals, and competitions, and received her Grade 10 Royal Conservatory of Music certificate in Piano performance and Theory.
 Passionate about teaching and the beauty of sharing knowledge, Golzar has prepared her students for concerts and music festivals, and her students have achieved first-class honors in RCM examinations at every level.
+With accreditation in teaching and body language lessons, her main goal is to spread the love and joy of music to students of all ages.

 Tim is a passionate, outgoing, and enthusiastic musician as well as a teacher.
 He has worked with children for multiple years and hopes to continue the practice after he finishes off his studies.
 Tim currently goes to the University of Toronto where he takes Jazz Education, a program specific to the art of teaching in the music world.
 He always takes an optimistic approach towards his students, making sure that they’re always working towards a goal that is suitable for their level.